awsdocs/aws-greengrass-developer-guide/doc_source/ml-dlc-console.md

 1. Choose **Subscribe to topic**\.

-1. In the `/resnet-50/predictions` page, specify the `/resnet-50/test` topic to publish to\.
+1. On the `/resnet-50/predictions` page, specify the `/resnet-50/test` topic to publish to\.
 Choose **Publish to topic**\.

 1. If the test is successful, the published message causes the Raspberry Pi camera to capture an image\.
 A message from the Lambda function appears at the bottom of the page\.
 This message contains the prediction result of the image, using the format: predicted class name, probability, and peak memory usage\.
 ![\[The Subscriptions page showing test results with message data.\]](http://docs.aws.amazon.com/greengrass/latest/developerguide/images/ml-dlc-inference/prediction-results.png)

 ## Configuring an Intel Atom<a name="atom-lambda-dlc-config"></a>

  To run this tutorial on an Intel Atom device, you provide source images and configure the Lambda function\.
-In order to use the GPU for inference, you must have OpenCL version 1\.0 or later installed on your device\.
-You must also add local device resources\.
+To use the GPU for inference, you must have OpenCL version 1\.0 or later installed on your device\.
+You must also add a local device resource\.

 1. Download static PNG or JPG images for the Lambda function to use for image classification\.
 The example works best with small image files\.

    Save your image files in the directory that contains the `inference.py` file \(or in a subdirectory of this directory\)\.
 This is in the Lambda function deployment package that you upload in [Step 3: Create an Inference Lambda Function](#ml-console-dlc-create-lambda)\.
 **Note**
- If using Amazon DeepLens, you can choose to instead use the onboard camera or mount your own camera to capture images and perform inference on them\.
-However, we strongly recommend you attempt the example with static images first\.
+ If you are using AWS DeepLens, you can choose to instead use the onboard camera or mount your own camera to capture images and perform inference on them\.
+However, we strongly recommend you start with static images first\.

 1. Edit the configuration of the Lambda function\.
 Follow the procedure in [Step 4: Add the Lambda Function to the Greengrass Group](#ml-console-dlc-config-lambda)\.

    1. Increase the **Memory limit** value to 3000 MB\.

    1. Increase the **Timeout** value to 2 minutes\.
-This will ensure that the request does not time out too early\.
-The first time inference is run after completing setup on the Intel Atom will take a few moments\.
+This ensures that the request does not time out too early\.
+It takes a few minutes after setup to run inference\.

-   1. Choose **Enable** for the **Read access to /sys directory** option\.
+   1. For **Read access to /sys directory**, choose **Enable**\.

    1. For **Lambda lifecycle**, choose **Make this function long\-lived and keep it running indefinitely**\.

-1. Add the following local device resource\.
+1. Add the required local device resource\.

+   1. On the group configuration page, choose **Resources**\.
+![\[The group configuration page with Resources highlighted.\]](http://docs.aws.amazon.com/greengrass/latest/developerguide/images/console-group-resources.png)

-   1. On the Navigation pane, choose **Resources** and **Add a local resource**\.
+   1. On the **Local** tab, choose **Add a local resource**\.
-![\[The Add a local resource page.\]](http://docs.aws.amazon.com/greengrass/latest/developerguide/images/ml-dlc-inference/gg-ml2-add-local-resource.png)

-   1. For the resource:
+   1. Define the resource:
+      + For **Resource name**, enter **renderD128**\.
       + For **Resource type**, choose **Device**\.
+      + For **Device path**, enter **/dev/dri/renderD128**\.
       + For **Group owner file access permission**, choose **Automatically add OS group permissions of the Linux group that owns the resource**\.
       + For **Lambda function affiliations**, grant **Read and write access** to your Lambda function\.

-[\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/greengrass/latest/developerguide/ml-dlc-console.html)

 ## Configuring an NVIDIA Jetson TX2<a name="jetson-lambda-dlc-config"></a>

  To run this tutorial on an NVIDIA Jetson TX2, you provide source images and configure the Lambda function\.
-In order to use the GPU for inference, you must install CUDA 9\.0 and cuDNN 7\.0 on your device when you image your board with Jetpack 3\.3\.
+To use the GPU for inference, you must install CUDA 9\.0 and cuDNN 7\.0 on your device when you image your board with Jetpack 3\.3\.
 You must also add local device resources\.

  To learn how to configure your Jetson so you can install the AWS IoT Greengrass Core software, see [Setting Up Other Devices](setup-filter.other.md)\.